OrkunAvci/Event-Attendance-Tracker/README.md

 My Mid-point Thesis project.

 The documentation can be found in `documentation.pdf`.
-It is one week behind the development however, some features have been added after the docuemnt has been written.
+It is one week behind the development however and some features have been added after the document has been written.

-I am not no longer developing this project.
+Project is discontinued.
+You may fork and work on it.

 ---